 It is also possible that COOK Education Center is not able to implement a program that meets the student’s needs, including the possibility that the student just does not want to attend school.
 Such students are referred to other possible schools through the IEP process.

 Otherwise, students can remain enrolled at COOK Education Center and we welcome the opportunity to provide for them a program that is appropriate to their needs.

 What opportunities do you offer for family involvement?

 COOK Education Center welcomes parental involvement in school activities.
 Parents have played significant roles in student dances, parties, the Thanksgiving feasts, open houses, fund raising for special events, and so on.
-COOK Education Center does not have a formal volunteer program for service in the school; however, parents who are interested in volunteering should contact Margie Davenport, Director of Student Affairs, at 619-243-1325.
+COOK Education Center does not have a formal volunteer program for service in the school; however, parents who are interested in volunteering should inquire at 619-243-1325.

 Parents can also learn more about the school’s program by scheduling classroom observations and video views.
 Also, through regular phone calls with the child’s teachers, parents can remain current on their child’s progress, provide information concerning progress at home, and learn how they might assist the school’s instructional team.

 How do I get in touch with my child’s teacher?

 Teachers are generally available by phone from 7:30 to 8:30 am, and from 2:30 to 3:30 pm, Monday through Friday.
 Phone calls that are likely to last longer than 5 minutes should be scheduled ahead of time to ensure that the teacher can address all of the parent’s questions and concerns.
 Teachers can be reached at (619) 243-1325.